Skip to main content

 Transparent payout sequencing

-The full payout schedule is shared with all participants before the cohort begins.
+The full payout schedule is shared with all members before the cohort begins.

 06